Special Educational Needs and Disabilities (SEND)

 Our SENCo’s name and contact details: Miss Kate Robinson :kate.robinson@stottesdon-school.co.uk

-Click on the following questions for further information about our school.
+Click on the following questions for further information about our school (our School Information Report).

 Please follow this link for the Shropshire SEND information: www.shropshire.gov.uk/local-offer